Characteristics of Good and Bad Marriages Studied

-12/3/1987 The December Issue of Psychology Today arrived a few days ago.
-One of the articles caught my attention, mainly because of the title: “Making the Most of Marriage,” by Alfie Kohn.
+Published December 3, 1987.
+The December Issue of Psychology Today arrived a few days ago.
+One of the articles caught my attention, mainly because of the title “Making the Most of Marriage,” by Alfie Kohn.

-Like many other articles in Psychology Today, this one is a review of some fairly recent research.
-One of the focal points was “What distinguishes marriages that flourish form those that fail to satisfy – or simply fail?
+Like many other articles in Psychology Today, this one is a review of some recent research.
+One of the focal points was “What distinguishes marriages that flourish from those that fail to satisfy – or simply fail?”

 Carolyn and Philip Cowan of the University of California (Berkeley) found that “after two years of marriage, marital satisfaction drops sharply for new parents and stays stable for childless couples.”
 Because of the demands of the new baby, adjusting to in-laws and perhaps dual careers, the authors note the marriage often gets put on the back burner.

-The article quotes another study of Arlene Skolnick, also at U.C.
+The article quotes another study by Arlene Skolnick, also at U.C.
 Berkeley.
-They found that an individual’s self-confidence – including a conviction that one is neither inadequate nor victimized – is a factor for both men’s and women’s marital satisfaction.
+She found that an individual’s self-confidence – including a conviction that one is neither inadequate nor victimized – is a factor for both men’s and women’s marital satisfaction.
 Skolnick concludes that self-confidence “not only makes you happier, it makes your spouse happier, too.”

 Still other research suggests that marrying someone much like yourself may be critical, but other factors are equally, if not more, important in marital satisfaction.

-Richard W Lewak, a psychiatrist in California, suggests that “people often marry those whose intelligence is comparable to their own.
+Richard W. Lewak, a psychiatrist in California, suggests, “People often marry those whose intelligence is comparable to their own.
 But once selection for similar IQ occurs.
 IQ variables do not have any further relationship to marital satisfaction.
-When it comes to marital happiness, similarity is just not as big an issue as matters like trust and relating openly to your partner.
+When it comes to marital happiness, similarity is just not as big an issue as matters like trust and relating openly to your partner.”

-So women column-readers take note: If you have an inattentive, inattentive husband it may according to psychologist Linda Acitelli, actually be a sign of his marital contentment.
+So, women column-readers take note: If you have an inattentive husband, according to psychologist Linda Acitelli, it may actually be a sign of his marital contentment.
 And what’s that old advice about not waking a sleeping giant?
 Or, at least be careful before trying to engage one in meaningful conversation about marriage.